 Employees are an organization’s most important asset.
-A Disaster Preparedness Plan should outline how the company plans to communicate with its staff and provide support before, during and after an incident.
-Support can come in the form of giving employees and their families access to mental health providers, helping them access benefits, opening a family assistance center or directing employees to a center managed and operated by disaster relief services.
+A Disaster Preparedness Plan should outline how the company plans to communicate with its staff and provide support before, during, and after an incident.
+Support can come in the form of giving employees and their families access to mental health providers, helping them access benefits, opening a family assistance center, or directing employees to a centrally managed and operated by disaster relief services.

 Information Technology Plan